-One of the great aspects of plaster is that the color of the finish material changes as the sun moves across the sky and as light plays with the surface of the structure.
+One of the great aspects of straw bale houses is the ever changing color of plaster as the sun moves across the sky and as light plays with the surface of the structure.
 Picking a color for your building can, as a result, be a difficult process.
 I am sure you have heard of or have yourself had a hard time picking the right color paint for your bedroom from a small chip.
 Now imagine trying to decide on that color knowing that it will change throughout the day!

 The picture above and one below are of the same color plaster within the same house.
 In fact, the pictures were taken at the same time of day.
 The difference comes in the orientation of the house and the affects of the exterior environment on the reflections of light entering the building.
 You can see a strong difference in color as a result.

 The point of all of this is that you will need to be aware of the changes in color when you make your selections.
 The same holds true for exterior colors, by the way.
 So plan accordingly on both sides of the walls.
 If you are working with clients, you must make them aware of how light will play with their color choices.
 If you don’t, you run the risk of an unhappy client who was expecting a pure color to match the chip they chose from.
 Ouch!